 - Many plans (but not all) have suitable flexibility in their academic/work term sequences to allow a change; but, don't assume your plan is one of them.
 Some (but not all) Engineering programs can accommodate eight-month work terms.

-- You must determine the flexibility of your plan to accommodate an eight month work term at your particular point of progress before submitting your application to ensure your access to courses will not be compromised.
+- You must determine the flexibility of your plan to accommodate an eight-month work term at your particular point of progress before submitting your application to ensure your access to courses will not be compromised.

 - Obtain tentative approval from your undergraduate advisor before applying to any position longer than four months.

-- Should you apply for, and be matched with, employment that is eight months in length, you will not be released from your employment match, because an eight month work term cannot be accommodated by your plan.
+- Should you apply for, and be matched with, employment that is eight months in length, you will not be released from your employment match, because an eight-month work term cannot be accommodated by your plan.

-- Students who acquire an eight month position must complete and submit a Request for Academic/Work Term Sequence Change Form to properly formalize the sequence change.
+- Students who acquire an eight-month position must complete and submit a Request for Academic/Work Term Sequence Change Form to properly formalize the sequence change.

 Your student advisor can offer advice and assistance regarding this process.

-Eight month consecutive work term required
+Eight-month consecutive work term required

-- Not scheduled for an eight month term, but applying for one?
+- Not scheduled for an eight-month term, but applying for one?

-- If you apply to positions that require eight consecutive months commitment, but you are not scheduled for an eight month work term in your program, you must determine the flexibility of your plan to accommodate an eight-month work term and get pre-approval from your academic advisor in your Faculty.
+- If you apply to positions that require eight consecutive months commitment, but you are not scheduled for an eight-month work term in your program, you must determine the flexibility of your plan to accommodate an eight-month work term and get pre-approval from your academic advisor in your Faculty.
 Some programs may require a delay in anticipated graduation date if you take an eight-month work opportunity.

-- Matched with an eight month job, but not scheduled for one?
+- Matched with an eight-month job, but not scheduled for one?

 - You must complete and submit a Request for Academic/Work Term Sequence form.
-This form is only signed by your academic advisor in your Faculty if there is flexibility within your academic plan to accommodate an eight month work term.
+This form is only signed by your academic advisor in your Faculty if there is flexibility within your academic plan to accommodate an eight-month work term.
 Your student advisor can offer advice and assistance regarding this process.

-- Already scheduled out for an eight month work term?
+- Already scheduled out for an eight-month work term?

 - There is no additional action required for students who are already scheduled out for an eight month work term.